 Purpose of the Study.
 As part of the requirements for [degree] at UCC, I have to carry out a research study.
 The study is concerned with [keep it brief and simple – 1-2 sentences.
 There is no need to go into the theoretical complexities of the topic.]

 What will the study involve?
-The study will involve [Indicate the procedure and time commitment, giving the simplest possible explanation and avoiding jargon and unnecessary detail.]
+The study will involve [Indicate the procedure and time commitment, giving the simplest possible explanation and avoiding jargon and unnecessary detail.
+Note that, while we want to keep the information clear and brief, it is necessary to give participants information about the methods to be used, the tasks they will be set, and the time likely to be required.]

 Why have you been asked to take part?
 You have been asked because [Because they are specifically or generally suitable to provide data for your study].